bwplotka/mimic/README.md

 ## Getting Started

 1. Create a new go file for your config e.g `config/main.go`
-1. Import gocodeit using Golang 1.12+ via `import "github.com/bwplotka/gocodeit"`
+1. Import mimic using Golang 1.12+ via `import "github.com/bwplotka/mimic"`
-1. Add configuration in your `main` package using the `gocodeit` module
+1. Add configuration in your `main` package using the `mimic` module
 1. Run `go run config/example.go generate`
-1. You will now see the generated Kubernetes YAML file here: `cat gcigen/config/some-statefulset.yaml`
+1. You will now see the generated Kubernetes YAML file here: `cat gen/config/some-statefulset.yaml`

 For [example](projects/example.go):